casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 },
 ```

 This configuration requires a cumulative weight of 3 to manage keys and 2 to send deploys as part of this account context.
 For example, if two associated keys have weight 1, they must both sign deploys that can run as part of this account context.
-The cumulative weight of these two keys would need to be higher for key management.
+The cumulative weight of these two keys would not meet the threshold for key management.

 ### Step 5: Add associated keys to the primary account